fivetran/dbt_fivetran_utils/README.md

 ----
 ### fill_pass_through_columns ([source](macros/fill_pass_through_columns.sql))
 This macro is used to generate the correct sql for package staging models for user defined pass through columns.
+Works for older and newer versions of passthrough columns.

 **Usage:**
 ```sql